Back To Search Results

 Surgical Considerations

 Understanding the anatomy of the thigh is of utmost importance in the surgical setting for several reasons.
 Many of the approaches of the thigh are through intramuscular planes.
 Operating safely through these planes minimizes neurovascular injury during the perioperative period.
-If a complication occurs, understanding the anatomy allows the clinician to promptly identify the area of pathology.[17]
+If a complication occurs, understanding the anatomy allows the clinician to identify the pathology area promptly.[17]
 Understanding the origins and insertions of the different muscles gives the surgeon the knowledge to determine the appropriate tendinous portion of muscle utilized for grafts to prevent morbidity, as several thigh muscles are used for graft reconstruction of the anterior cruciate ligament (ACL).[8]
 From an anesthesia perspective, peripheral nerve blocks are often performed during surgery to minimize pain postoperatively.
 The correct nerve must be identified to minimize patient discomfort and optimize pain control.

 Clinical Significance